danielmiessler/fabric/patterns/extract_article_wisdom/README.md

 ## Output

-Here's an abridged ouptut example from `extractwisdom` (limited to only 10 items per section).
+Here's an abridged output example from `extractwisdom` (limited to only 10 items per section).

 ```markdown
 ## SUMMARY: